Straight to the Point

 PHOTO: Serious Eats / Will Dickey PHOTO: Serious Eats / Will Dickey PHOTO: Serious Eats / Will Dickey PHOTO: Serious Eats / Will Dickey PHOTO: Serious Eats / Will Dickey

-What we didn’t like: Sleek, intuitive, and incredibly great at air frying: This is the best air fryer toaster oven money can buy.
+What we liked: Sleek, intuitive, and incredibly great at air frying: This is the best air fryer toaster oven money can buy.
 Fries and wings emerged golden brown and the perforated insert easily slid into the brackets on the toaster oven’s walls.
-The bright digital control panel and knobs made toggling between settings, temp, and time intuitive.
+The bright digital control panel and knobs made toggling between settings, temperature, and time intuitive.

 What we didn’t like: This air fryer toaster oven doesn’t toast as well as a standalone toaster.
 While this isn’t surprising (it was true for many of the models we tested), it’s worth noting.